kenshoo/python-style-guide/README.md

 ```

 #### generator comprehensions aka lazy iteration
-syntax is ''( with at least a for statement inside it )''
+syntax is ''( with at least a for statement inside it )'' -->not clear

 ```python
     ( i for i in range(4) )